tutorintelligence/tutor_flake/README.md

         * All the same exceptions as 511
     * TUT520 - `NotImplemented` is only allowed within a dunder method on a class
         * Any other usage is very likely incorrect
+    * TUT530 - a constructor must return `Self` type rather than the class type
+        * This encourages good use of constructors that play well with inheritence
+        * We detect methods whose return type includes the class type without having any input of the type
 * TUT6
     * TUT610 - a function definition allows too many positional arguments (configurable with `max-definition-positional-args`)
     * TUT620 - a function invocation uses too many positional arguments (configurable with `max-invocation-positional-args`)